Nobita006/ERIC_Robotics_PSIPL-ML/readme.md

 ---

-#### **Future Recommendations**

-1. **Improving Defective Recall**:
-   - Explore additional augmentations tailored for defect characteristics (e.g., adding noise or distortion).
-   - Fine-tune more layers of ResNet18 or switch to a more advanced architecture like EfficientNet.

-2. **Data Expansion**:
-   - Gather more labeled defective images to reduce misclassifications further and increase recall.

-3. **Real-world Testing**:
-   - Deploy the model in real-world scenarios and continuously monitor its performance using feedback loops.

-4. **Explainability**:
-   - Implement visualization techniques like Grad-CAM to understand how the model interprets defects, aiding in debugging and trust-building.

----

 #### **Conclusion**

 The project successfully achieved the objective of classifying industrial equipment into 'defective' and 'non-defective' categories with a **95% accuracy**.
 Leveraging transfer learning, weighted loss, and dynamic augmentations ensured high model performance despite the class imbalance.
 This methodology provides a robust framework for industrial defect classification and can be extended to other similar applications.

----

-**Attachments**:
-- Python Script: Included code for data preprocessing, training, and evaluation.
-- Model File: `industrial_defect_classifier.pth` for deployment.